Technical Lead, Digital Collections

 Required Skill/Ability 2:

 Demonstrated business systems analysis and project management skills.
-Ability working to assess client requirements, matching technology to business needs.
+Ability to assess client requirements, matching technology to user needs.

 Required Skill/Ability 3:

-Demonstrated experience working collaboratively and independently with various groups within a complex organization and rapidly changing team environment.
+Demonstrated ability working collaboratively and independently with various groups within a complex organization and rapidly changing team environment.

 Required Skill/Ability 4: